pixelnest/pixelnest.github.io/tutorials/2d-game-unity/player-and-enemies/index.md

   If you have any trouble, refer to the previous part.
 We did exactly the same procedure for the background and _props_.

+3. Select the "Player" sprite layer.

-4. Place the player in the "2 - Foreground" layer.
+4. Place the player in the "Foreground" object.

 5. Change its scale. ``(0.2, 0.2, 1)`` should be fine.